 Alongside the cancer, I had to battle a separate very-rare condition called chylous ascites, a post-surgery complication that developed right after the initial surgery but wasn't diagnosed until late December.
 Fluid was leaking out of my lymphatic system into my abdomen for about four months until it was finally healed as of early March 2016 - Praise God!
 I also developed some infections in March that put chemotherapy on hold for a month, but as of early April, I was feeling great, and as of early May, I started declaring myself as a cancer survivor (and an ascites survivor! and a TPN survivor! and a chemotherapy survivor!)
 I am celebrating life!
-And I am very thankful for all the people who were praying for me during my battle with cancer, all along the way.
+And I am very thankful for all the people who have been -- and are -- praying for me during my battle with cancer, all along the way.
 God is my joy, my strength, and my hope!

 Within this journal are the details of my journey through treatments and remission and treatments again*.
 I invite you to browse through my Journal, and join in the journey with me.
 Feel free to reach out to me with questions or for support and strength for your own cancer journeys/stories.